+We must remember that Paul sent this letter to the believers in Corinth which was the "sin city" of the day.
+This was where people came to indulge in their own pleasure which is the opposite of the biblical definition of love found in 1 John 3:16.
 Paul reminds them and us that the gift of speaking in tongues is not some cheap sideshow but is to be used to reach those around us.
 When the gift is used to say "look at me", the people will ignore us just as a repeated noise becomes background and is not even noticed.

 If I have the gift of prophecy and can fathom all mysteries and all knowledge, and if I have faith that can move mountains, but have not love, I am nothing.

 Many times these spiritual gifts can cause us to allow pride in ourselves to creep into our walk.
 We are reminded that, no matter how big our spiritual gift is, it is still a tool given by God for the benefit of others.
 If it becomes about us, then, people will not want to hear anything about our Master and so it is worthless.